 Only those who have come to faith through Jesus Christ are a part of that church both locally and universally (Colossians 1:18).
 We believe that since the Lord is the head of the church, that every local church has the right, under Christ, to govern its own affairs.

 Jesus will someday return for His church.

 All the dead will be resurrected – the believer to everlasting joy with the Lord – the unbeliever to everlasting punishment.
-Heaven and Hell are both very real.
+Heaven and Hell are both very real places.
 (II Thessalonians 1:9, II Peter 2:4-9 and 3:7, Jude 13, Revelation 20:15)

 God calls us to be good caretakers.

-Stewardship is the giving back to God in areas of money, abilities and time.
-God is the giver of all good and perfect gifts and therefore the owner of all things before and after they have been given to us.
+Stewardship is giving back to God in areas of money, abilities, and time.
+God is the good giver of all perfect gifts and therefore the owner of all things before and after they have been given to us.
 He promises to reward with His blessings those who faithfully give back to Him.
-His blessings are given in accordance with man’s faithfulness and generosity.
 (James 1:17, Luke 6:38, Romans 12:8, II Corinthians 9:7, Malachi 3:8-10)